First charter flight with US citizens fleeing Haiti lands in Miami

 More than 30 U.S. citizens were on the government-chartered flight, officials said in a statement.
 It arrived in the Miami International Airport after the U.S. Embassy in Port-au-Prince earlier this month urged U.S. citizens to leave “as soon as possible” as chaos grips Haiti.

+Passenger Avlot Quessa, who lives in Boston, traveled from the center of the country to board the charter flight after going to Haiti last month for was supposed to be a weeklong trip to visit his mother.

+"It's just terrible ...
+The suffering, you can only imagine," Quessa told the Miami Herald of the nearby Caribbean nation.
+"Haiti is my homeland and it's very stressful to see the homeland going through this act of violence, destruction ... and they are our neighbors."

-Haiti’s main airport in Port-au-Prince remains closed following gang attacks that have raged through Haiti for weeks, pushing many people to the brink of famine.
+Haiti’s main airport in Port-au-Prince remains closed following gang attacks that have raged through Haiti in recent weeks, pushing many people to the brink of famine.
 Government and aid agencies this weekend reported looting of aid supplies as the situation worsened.

 The State Department announced Saturday that it would offer limited charter flights for American citizens from the less chaotic northern city of Cap-Haïtien.